Orphan work: Hungary

 Act LXXVI of 1999 on Copyright lays out explicit regulations governing orphan works in Chapter IV/A, "The Use of Orphan Works."
 Per Section 41/B, for a fee, orphan works may be granted a non-exclusive and non-transferable license for use by the Hungarian Intellectual Property Office.
 The work may be licensed for up to five years and is only valid within Hungary.
 The license does not "confer the right for granting further licenses or adaptation of the work."

 India

 Article 31A of the Copyright Act, 1957 contains provisions for compulsory licenses in unpublished or published works in cases where "the work is withheld from the public in India, the author is dead or unknown or cannot be traced, or the owner of the copyright in such work cannot be found."
 In these cases, the interested party may submit an application requesting licensing rights to the Appellate Board.

 Japan

 Orphan works are addressed in the Japanese Copyright Act, Chapter II, Section 8, Article 67, "Exploitation of a Work If the Copyright Owner Is Unknown."
 This states that a person interested in licensing an orphan work may do so "after depositing compensation for the copyright owner in an amount fixed by the Commissioner [of the Agency for Cultural Affairs] as equivalent to the ordinary rate of royalties."

+Philippines

+Any works owned by a previous owner or defunct company and no one takes them over, their ownership and usage rights will be transferred to the Government of the Philippines through the National Library of the Philippines (NLP) to prevent immediate widespread usage by the general public without permission or proper channels to use them while their copyright does not expire yet and from retaining their legal limbo as part of the government's duties and responsibilities to impose copyright and proprty laws, according to Section 139 of the Revised Corporation Code.